andreamartz/sb-20-currency-converter/conceptual.md

 - What is the role of web application framework, like Flask?

+    Building a web server and setting up routes to respond to requests all from scratch involves a lot of code, and it is very time-consuming.
+A web framework can greatly speed up the process by making some decisions for us and taking care of setting up those pieces.
+It provides us with functions and classes and other tools that we use out of the box without having to write them ourselves.

 - You can pass information to Flask either as a parameter in a route URL (like '/foods/pretzel') or using a URL query param (like 'foods?type=pretzel').
 How might you choose which one is a better fit